wangzlab/BDI-tool/README.md

 # BDI Calculator

-A command-line tool for calculating XXX XXX XXX (BDI) index for microbiome data.
+A command-line tool for calculating Bronchiectasis Dysbiosis Index (BDI) for metagenomic data.

 ## Description